autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-vehicle-interface-for-ackerman-kinematic-model.md

-# Creating vehicle interface for ackerman kinematic model
+# Creating vehicle interface for Ackermann kinematic model
 This page introduces a module vehicle_interface and explains how to implement it.

 ## What is vehicle interface